Twitter bans ads that contradict science on climate change - NewsBreak

 Twitter bans ads that contradict science on climate change

+(Berlin) — Twitter says it will no longer allow advertisers on its site who deny the scientific consensus on climate change.
+The company said...www.witf.org

-BERLIN (AP) — Twitter says it will no longer allow advertisers on its site who deny the scientific consensus on climate change, echoing a policy already in place at Google.
+(Berlin) — Twitter says it will no longer allow advertisers on its site who deny the scientific consensus on climate change.
+The company said...www.witf.org

-“Ads shouldn’t detract from important conversations about the climate crisis,” the company said in a statement outlining its new policy Friday.

-There was no indication that the change would affect what users post on the social media site, which along with Facebook has been targeted by groups seeking to promote misleading claims about climate change.Twitter confirms an edit button is in the works

 Comments / 0